The Common Program of the People's Republic of China 1949-1954

 The utility of shelters during nuclear attacks is questionable, however, the first 5-year plan provided plans for expanding the number of shelters.
 Already in the 1930s several air defense tunnels were built, after 1949 it was decided to maintain and expand the existing shelters.
 Especially in the coastal areas, to protect against air raids from the GMD regime of Taiwan.
 In 1952, the city of Fuzhou has constructed shelter facilities to accommodate 70.000 persons.
 In the Northeast, additional shelters were built to protect against possible air raids during the Korea War.

-All these expansion plans come under fire because the People's Republic of China faces a budget crisis in 1953.
+All these expansion plans came under fire because the PRC faced a budget crisis in 1953.
 (See Article 40 )

 Source: Wen (2021).
 Page 134

-A deficit of more than 12% forces the CCP to downsize the expenditures of the government and the military.
-The modernization plans in the first Five Year plan have to be altered.
-The import of new weapons has to be stopped and instead a national defense industry has to develop.
-After much debate in August and September 1953 during RMC meetings,the military leaders made several decisions.
+A deficit of more than 12% forced the CCP to downsize the expenditures of the government and the military.
+The modernization plans in the first Five Year plan had to be altered.
+The import of new weapons had to be stopped and instead a national defense industry had to develop.
+The expansion of the defence industry allowed the Chinese army to substitute firepower for manpower.
+The bulk of the national defence budget between 1950-55 was devoted to the maintenance of enlisted men.
+After much debate in August and September 1953 during CMC meetings,the military leaders made several decisions.
 Firstly, they planned to reduce the force by 1.3 million within two years, aiming for a total of 3.5 million personnel, which included the public security force.
 This decision reaffirmed an earlier one, made before the announcement of the budget cap, and primarily involved demobilizing infantry units.See Article 25.
 Secondly, they decided to halt the growth of services and branches for the next five years.
 Thirdly, they aimed to streamline and reorganize the general departments and military Regions, which were deemed excessively large.
 Lastly, the RMC would explore various systems, such as conscription, ranks, and salaries, to enhance the efficiency and effectiveness of command needed for complex, modern operations.

 Hung (2007).
 Page 412 [Cite]